py1sl/neutron_background_survey/README.md

 Query can be called using two dates or a beam cycle from ISIS.

 ### main.py
+Main program.
+Loads diamon and shutter data into a dictionary.
+Must use to do further analysis.
 ### meny.py
 -UNFINISHED-
 additional feature to interactively run program from command line